rikurauhala/you.github.io/README.md

 ## Instructions

 Instructions assume that you are using a Linux-based operating system and have VS Code as your editor.
+Please refer to the [user manual](documentation/manual.md) for more detailed instructions.

 ### Installing